 FD&C red # 40 aluminum lake, FD&C yellow # 6 aluminum lake, gelatin, glycerin, light mineral oil, methyl paraben, polyethylene glycol, propyl paraben, and sorbitol.
-The capsule shell is imprinted with white imprinting ink containing opacode white S-1-7078 as colorant which contains the following inactive ingredients: ammonium hydroxide, isopropyl alcohol, n-butyl acohol, propylene glycol, shellac glaze, simethicon and titanium dioxide.
+The capsule shell is imprinted with white imprinting ink containing opacode white S-1-7078 as colorant which contains the following inactive ingredients: ammonium hydroxide, isopropyl alcohol, n-butyl alcohol, propylene glycol, shellac glaze, simethicone and titanium dioxide.

 This Medication Guide has been approved by the U.S. Food and Drug Administration.

 Pharmacist: Dispense the Medication Guide provided separately to each patient.